cboyda/AgTech/README.md

 ### Agri-Forward Pitch Deck 🐔
 - ‘Autonomously Improving Livestock Environments’
-- Currently producers are generalizing their data barely able to collect averages of their flocks.
+- Currently, producers are generalizing their data barely able to collect averages of their flocks.
 What if we could collect individual animal details?
 Customizing male chicken diets has showed a 5% increase in fertility.
 Imagine those results on your whole flock?
 - ***Team Aeris*** is focused on improving livestock environments by collecting individual animal statistics, environmental sensor data and optimizing their environment for the healthiest outcome.
 Healthier Livestock means a Healthier Society!

-> _More projects coming soon!_

 ---